JetBrains/intellij-sdk-docs/topics/products/clion/clion.md

 The configuration of CLion plugin projects follows the methods described in [Configuring Plugin Projects using a Product-Specific Attribute](dev_alternate_products.md#configuring-plugin-projects-using-a-product-specific-attribute), and [Configuring the plugin.xml File](dev_alternate_products.md#configuring-pluginxml).

-The table below summarizes the `gradle-intellij-plugin` attributes to set in the plugin project's Gradle build script.
+The table below summarizes the [Gradle IntelliJ Plugin](tools_gradle_intellij_plugin.md) attributes to set in the plugin project's Gradle build script.
 Click on an entry in the table's *Attribute* column to go to the documentation about that attribute.

 | `gradle-intellij-plugin` Attribute                                                               | Attribute Value                                                                |